hasnainnaeem/EPatwari/README.md

 3. Run software and export data from blockchain to MYSQL.

-4. Hurray!
-Run queries to mine useful information (Example queries are given)
+4. Run queries to mine useful information (Example queries are given)